k2view-academy/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/06_search_solution_limitations.md

 - Non-English languages are currently not supported.
 - The Reset drop command does not clean Elasticsearch.
 Run the [DROP LU](/articles/02_fabric_architecture/04_fabric_commands.md#drop-lu-command) command to clean each LU from  Elasticsearch.

 Note that the Fabric Studio does not enable defining more than 63 columns as a CDC field in the same LU table, assuming that all columns are positioned according to 1 to 63 in the LU table.
+This limitation is not valid from release 6.5.4 and on.